-For every fabulous gay that can be found regaling his friends at dinner parties with stories of Sharon Stone and sample sales, there is a schlubby and socially awkward gay, holed up in his parent’s basement eating Doritos and looking at internet porn for hours at a time until he no longer feels anything.
-Whether by shame or lack of social skills, these gays are to be avoided at all costs!
-Don’t think you can help them transform into a Pygmalion Adonis with some cetaphil and a gym membership – this kind of gay is a succubus who won’t be stopped until everyone is as miserable as he.
-This is the evil gay.
+For every fabulous gay that can be found regaling his friends at dinner parties with stories of Sharon Stone and sample sales, there is a schlubby and socially awkward gay, holed up in his parent’s basement eating Doritos and looking at internet porn and writing misogynist rants in the comments section of youtube videos for hours at a time until he no longer feels anything.
+Whether by shame or lack of social skills, I find these gays are to be avoided at all costs!
+And that’s not coming from a place of elitism, it’s coming from experience.
+Even though you saw it on an episode of Will & Grace, don’t think you can help them transform into a Pygmalion Adonis with just a little cetaphil and a gym membership – no, sir.
+This kind of basement gay is a succubus who won’t be stopped until everyone is as miserable as he.

 Take, for instance, the story of Herbert West in Re-Animator (1985).
 Herbert is very smart, almost too smart.
 His intelligence makes him arrogant without merit.
 He is one of those guys who can only function inside the world of academia, someone who has never had to learn real life lessons or master the keys to social interaction.
 Herbert West is like those bad kids in middle school who’d light cats on fire and call it an experiment.
 While I appreciate his fashion sense, Jeffrey Dahmer is not a role model, kids.